AY2425S2-CS2103-F09-2/tp/docs/UserGuide.md

 ### Redoing the last command : `redo`

-Redoes the last command that changes the data.
+Undo the undo command.
 If there is no command to redo, the user will be informed.

 Format: `redo`